matthewaptaylor/data-loader-firestore/README.md

 # firestore-data-loader

-firestore-data-loader is a utility to reduce requests to Firestore via batching and caching.
+firestore-data-loader is a utility to reduce requests to Firestore via memoisation.

+## Usage

+Coming soon.

 ## Installation